 - Date: filter allows you to define duration.

-- New filter can be applied, that may be query, page, country, device, etc.
+- The new filter can be applied, which may be query, page, country, device, etc.

 There are four performance parameters for your website,

 - Total clicks: website gets through Google Search Results (for the defined filters).